wendyverdonk93/docs/content/faq/api/lifetime-of-a-payment-link.md

 {{< alert-notice >}} __Please note__: It is not possible to modify the payment link in the second chance email as the session_id of the initial payment transaction is used, therefore the change can only be made in the initial request. {{< /alert-notice >}}

 When enabled, the Second Chance email will be sent once after 1 hour and once after 24 hours.
-Currently, this cannot be adjusted.
+This cannot be adjusted.
 It is, however, possible to influence the lifetime of the payment link by means of the days_active or seconds_active.

 **Example 1:**
 When the days_active is set to 2, the payment link will automatically expire after the two days.
 The customer will not be able to complete the payment after the expired period.
 This ensures that the stock is reversed after the payment link expires.